 212. As the foreign currency LCR is not a standard but a monitoring tool, it does not have an internationally defined minimum required threshold.
 Nonetheless, the AMF could set minimum monitoring ratios for the foreign exchange LCR, below which it should be alerted.
-In this case, the ratio at which the AMF should be alerted would depend on the stress assumption.
 The AMF will evaluate institutions' ability to raise funds in foreign currency markets and the ability to transfer a liquidity surplus from one currency to another and across jurisdictions and legal entities.